Simello/AWS_Containers/README.md

 # AWS_Containers
-Repository for practicing with AWS, containers and black magic.
+Repository for practicing with AWS, container Services and black magic.